Airbotics/uptane-server/docs/guides/self-hosted-quickstart.md

 npx prisma db push --schema ./src/prisma/schema.prisma
 ```

-### Standup the Director and Image repos
+### Standup the main server
-Finally we are ready to start the director and image repos in the development envirnoment:
+Finally we are ready to start the main server in the development envirnoment:

 ```
 npm run start